milkthana/milkzu/README.md

 - 👋 Hi, I’m @milkzu
-- 👀 I’m interested in UX and UI
+- 👀 I’m interested in UX/UI
-- 🌱 I’m currently learning at ICT
+- 🌱 I’m currently learning at Web Programming

 <!---
 milkzu/milkzu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.